Dardan-B/odin-recipes-v2/README.md

-# odin-recipes
+# odin-recipes-v2

-This current project demonstrates the HTML I've learned thus far through the curriculum provided by The Odin Project.
+This project demonstrates the CSS I've learned from progressing in The Odin Project curriculum up to the section "The Cascade" and reading the supplemental resources provided.
+The base of the project uses a previous project entitled "odin-recipes"; a basic recipe website built strictly with HTML files.
+The goal for "odin-recipes-v2" is to add style to the HTML pages using External CSS from a linked .css file.